good-loop/doc/pages/jobs/product-ux-lead.md

 ## About You

+You'll play a leadership role, working in a team of 7.
 You should be aged whatever from any background.
 You should care about your work, because we do.
 You will be trusted with a high level of responsibility in a small talented team.
 The right candidate will have the chance to shape the job, and will be at the heart of an exciting company.